rocksclusters/FingerPrint/README.rst

  File output.swirl saved

-When displaying a Swirl created with the dynamics tracing it include information regarding open files and dynamically loaded libraries.
+When displaying a Swirl created with the dynamic tracing it includes information regarding open files and dynamically loaded libraries.

 ::